 Trump WRONGLY Suggests Regulating Video Games In Wake Of Mass Shootings

-President implied his support Monday for increased regulation of video games and monitoring of the , which he suggested were catalysts for mass shootings.
+President Donald Trump implied his support Monday for increased regulation of video games and monitoring of the Internet, which he suggested were catalysts for mass shootings.

-Trump did not address potential legislation in his 10-minute speech, though he said earlier on Twitter that he is looking at strengthening background checks for gun purchases.
+Trump did not address potential gun control legislation in his 10-minute speech, though he said earlier on Twitter that he is looking at strengthening background checks for gun purchases.

-“We must stop the glorification of in our ,” Trump said in his prepared remarks at the .
+“We must stop the glorification of violence in our society,” Trump said in his prepared remarks at the White House.

 “This includes the gruesome and grizzly video games that are now commonplace.
 It is too easy today for troubled youth to surround themselves with a culture that celebrates violence.
 We must stop or substantially reduce this, and it has to begin immediately.”
 (RELATED: Federal Prosecutors Are Treating El Paso Shooting As Domestic Terrorism, Possible Hate Crime)

 Despite Trump’s calls for regulation of video games, research on a potential link to violence is mixed.
-A 2015 study in the found insufficient evidence that video games lead to violence. noted over the weekend that numerous other studies have failed to prove a causal link between video games and shootings.
+A 2015 study in the American Psychological Association found insufficient evidence that video games lead to violence.
+The Atlantic noted over the weekend that numerous other studies have failed to prove a causal link between video games and shootings.

 Click here to view original web page at dailycaller.com